utumenbayar-miu/CS568-Assign4-CrudApps/README.md

 # CS568 - Assignment 4 - CRUD apps

+This assignment is for two day classes, conidtionals and lifecycle.
+On first day, do the following:
+* READ (LIST)
+* CREATE
+* DELETE
+* CONDITIONALS and LIST

+Skip update and lifecycle (useEffect) for today.
+Do them tomorrow.

 ## Main tasks
 1. Implement the CRUD operations for the sample **Students** app.
 Don't copy and past the code below.
 Instead, try to understand.
 Feel free to come up with your own CRUD logic.
 2. Implement the same tasks, CRUD operations for the **TodoList** app.
 Style it.